East Asia–United States relations: Immigration

 Large numbers of Japanese farmers went to Hawaii in the 1890s before it became part of the United States.
 In 1900–10, Japanese farm workers arrived in California and the West Coast.
 Public opinion in the West was quite hostile to the Chinese and Japanese, and numerous laws were passed that tried to stop or slow the inflow.
 After 1965 racial quotas were ended, and large numbers of Asians began arriving.

 Restrictions

 The main legal restriction was the Chinese Exclusion Act, which largely prohibited the immigration of unskilled Chinese from 1882 to 1943.
 What did occur was largely illegal, especially claiming falsely to have been born in the United States.
 About 80 to 90 percent were men who left their wives and families behind in China and never saw them again, but they did send remittances.

-Japan was too powerful and prideful a nation after defeated Russian 1905 to tolerate legal restrictions.
+Japan was too powerful and prideful a nation after defeated Russia in 1905 to tolerate legal restrictions.
 However president Theodore Roosevelt did make the Gentlemen's Agreement of 1907 such that the Japanese would not allow unskilled immigration to the United States.
 In the 1924 law immigration from Asia was almost completely stopped, except for allowing people who had been born in the United States.